Picatinny vs. Weaver Rails: Key Differences, Compatibility & Mounting Standards

 Key Differences Between Picatinny and Weaver Rails

-While both systems use a series of slots, the differences lie in the dimensions and spacing of those slots:
+While both systems use a series of slots, the differences come down to dimensions, spacing, and standardization.

 Are Picatinny and Weaver Accessories Interchangeable?